shoma-mano/chibinuxt/docs/src/050-split-into-packages.md

 ### vite

 The `@nuxt/vite-builder` package handles the Vite build process.
-It bundles client and server entries using Vite.
+It bundles client and server entries using Vite and outputs them to the `.nuxt` directory.

 ### nuxt